wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

    * PCI-DSS v3.2.1
    <br /><br />

-A <strong>benchmark</strong> is an individual check (evaluation) of a system's setting, such as the patch level of an application installed, to determine whether best practices (security controls) are employed (which in turn should reduce the attack surface of the system).

-In <a target="_blank" href="https://learn.microsoft.com/en-us/security/benchmark/azure/overview">2021</a>, Microsoft published its prescriptive best-practice framework in its MCSB (<strong>Microsoft Cybersecurity Security Benchmarks</strong>), latest version 3 as of March 30, 2023. the MCSB aims to improve the security of cloud-centric workloads, data, and services on Azure, perhaps in multi-cloud environments.
+With the aim of improving the security of cloud-centric workloads, data, and services on Azure, perhaps in multi-cloud environments, in <a target="_blank" href="https://learn.microsoft.com/en-us/security/benchmark/azure/overview">2021</a> Microsoft published its prescriptive best-practice framework in its MCSB (<strong>Microsoft Cybersecurity Security Benchmarks</strong>). <a target="_blank" href="https://github.com/MicrosoftDocs/SecurityBenchmarks/tree/master/Azure%20Security%20Benchmark/3.0">Version 3 as of March 30, 2023 is here as the  azure-security-benchmark-v3.0.xlsx Microsoft's Excel spreadsheet file for</a> <a target="_blank" href="https://github.com/MicrosoftDocs/SecurityBenchmarks/raw/master/Azure%20Security%20Benchmark/3.0/azure-security-benchmark-v3.0.xlsx">download</a>.
+It presents 85 Security Principles for each security control under <a target="_blank" href="https://learn.microsoft.com/en-us/security/benchmark/azure/overview">12 Control Domains</a> corresponding to specific to each CIS, NIST, and PCI-DSS specification.

-Microsoft grouped its definition of security controls under <a target="_blank" href="https://learn.microsoft.com/en-us/security/benchmark/azure/overview
-">12 Control Domains</a>.
-Codes (in parentheses) for each control domain are used as a prefix to name specific controls:

 1. <a target="_blank" href="https://learn.microsoft.com/en-us/security/benchmark/azure/mcsb-network-security">Network security (NS)</a>
    * NS-1: Establish network segmentation boundaries